latchbio/latch/docs/source/automation/overview.md

     )
 ```

-Configure the followin parameters in `wf/automation.py`:
+You can configure the parameters for your workflow in `wf/automation.py`:

 * output_directory: The directory where the output of the workflow will be stored.